Royal Library of the Netherlands: History

-The initiative to found a national library was proposed by representative Albert Jan Verbeek on August 17, 1798.
+The initiative to found a national library was proposed by representative Albert Jan Verbeek on 17 August 1798.
 The collection would be based on the confiscated book collection of William V. The library was officially founded as the Nationale Bibliotheek (National Library) on November 8 of the same year, after a committee of representatives had advised the creation of a national library on the same day.
 The National Library was initially only open to members of the Representative Body.

 King Louis Bonaparte gave the national library in 1806 the predicate 'Royal'.
 Napoleon Bonaparte transferred the Royal Library to The Hague as property, while also allowing the Imperial Library in Paris to expropriate publications from the Royal Library.
 In 1815 King William I of the Netherlands confirmed the name of 'Royal Library' (Dutch: Koninklijke Bibliotheek) by royal decree.
 It has been known as the National Library of the Netherlands since 1982, when it opened new quarters.
 The institution became 'Independent Administrative Body' of the state in 1996, although it is financed by the Department of Education, Culture and Science.
 On 18 November 2014 the Wsob (Public Library Facilities System Act or 'Library Act') came into being.
 The act became valid on 1 January 2015 and from this moment onwards four organizations from the library world continued under the name Koninklijke Bibliotheek.
 These organizations are Sector Institute Public Libraries (SIOB), the Foundation Bibliotheek.nl (BNL), the Digital Library for Dutch Literature (DBNL) and the Koninklijke Bibliotheek (KB).
 In 2020 the name was changed to 'KB, national library'.

 Assignments

 The KB's main task is to acquire, catalogue, store and make available the printed (including the modern digital variants) heritage of the Netherlands and thus offer everyone in the Netherlands the opportunity to read, learn and research.
-She is also responsible for directing and coordinating the Public Library world according to the Public Library Facilities Act (WSOB).
+It is also responsible for directing and coordinating the Public Library world according to the Public Library Facilities Act (WSOB).
 Together with the network of (public) libraries, the KB is building the national digital library.

 Collection

 In the KB's older collections, the humanities were central, with an emphasis on Dutch history, language and culture.
 Since 1974, however, all publications in the field of exact and social sciences have also been collected within the framework of the 'Depot van Nederlandse Publicaties' (Depository of Dutch Publications).

-In 2016, the KB contained 7,000,000 items, equivalent to 115 kilometers of bookshelves.
+In 2016, the KB contained 7,000,000 items, equivalent to 115 kilometres of bookshelves.
 Most items in the collection are books.
 There are also pieces of "grey literature", where the author, publisher, or date may not be apparent but the document has cultural or intellectual significance.
 The collection contains almost the entire literature of the Netherlands, from medieval manuscripts to modern scientific publications.
-As there was no law for depositing Dutch publication the library started on January 1, 1974, the voluntary 'Depot van Nederlandse Publicaties' (Dutch Repository Library).
+As there was no mandatory law for depositing Dutch publications, the library started on 1 January 1974, the voluntary 'Depot van Nederlandse Publicaties' (Dutch Repository Library).
 This in contrast with most other countries that have a legal deposit of publications.
 For a publication to be accepted, it must be from a registered Dutch publisher.